 Calling it “Turkey Day” sidesteps potential disagreement over the indians-and-pilgrims narrative.
 Happy T-day!

-Nick Danger about 1 month ago
+Nick Danger 2 months ago

 Turkey was also on the menu – goose isn’t as locked in to British Christmas as turkey is to Thanksgiving.